jacobsidford/react-timecalendar/README.md

 - [x] Multiple day selection if not using time picker
 - [ ] Allow onClick URL's in bookings displayed on calendar
 - [ ] Potentially make time selection appear as a modal/dialog for better UX
+- [ ] Local timezone conversion option
+- [ ] Clean up code (recent features were rushed as this is part of a build)

 ## Dependencies
 [react](https://github.com/facebook/react)